 View All White Flowers NotesThis is the scent of the apothecary’s garden and the gentleman’s barber, full of crushed leaves, bracing mint, and the calming herbaceousness of lavender.
 These notes cut through heat and heaviness with a savory, green clarity that feels restorative, intelligent, and famously spirited.

-Green and almond-like.
-It smells sharper and bitterer than the fruit.
+Earthy and woody.
+It smells dirtier and deeper than the trunk wood.

 A Thai spice (Zanthoxylum).
 Citrusy and woody pepper.